 - 2. I graduated with a degree in Geology (BA) from the State University of New York at Plattsburg, New York, in 1976.
 In addition, I graduated from the Colorado School of Mines, Golden, Colorado, with a graduate degree in Geochemistry (M.Sc.) in 1978. - 3.
 I am a Member of the American Institute of Professional Geologists (CPG-07216), a registered Geologist in the State of Wyoming (PG-337), a member of Society for Mining, Metallurgy, and Exploration, Inc. (SME) and the Society of Economic Geologists. - 4.
 I have worked as a geologist for a total of twenty-nine years since my graduation from university; as a graduate student, as an employee of a major mining company, and as a consultant for more than 25 years. - 5.
-I have read the definition of "qualified person" set out in National Instrument 43-101 ("NI43-101") and certify that by reason of my education, affiliation with a professional association (as defined in NI43-101) and past relevant work experience, I fulfill the requirements to be a "qualified person" for the purposes of NI43-101. - I am responsible for the preparation of the technical report titled "MT TODD GOLD PROJECT - UPDATED PRELIMINARY ECONOMIC ASSESSMENT REPORT, NORTHERN TERRITORY, AUSTRALIA." and dated 11 June 2009 (the "Technical Report").
+I have read the definition of "qualified person" set out in National Instrument 43-101 ("NI43-101") and certify that by reason of my education, affiliation with a professional association (as defined in NI43-101) and past relevant work experience, I fulfill the requirements to be a "qualified person" for the purposes of NI43-101. - I am responsible for the preparation of the technical report titled "MT TODD GOLD PROJECT - RESOURCE UPDATE, NORTHERN TERRITORY, AUSTRALIA." and dated 27 February 2009 (the "Technical Report").
 I visited the subject property on June 20, 2005, June 12-14, 2008, and November 10-12, 2008. - 7.
 I have either supervised the data collection, preparation, and analysis and/or personally completed an independent review and analysis of the data and written information contained in this Technical Report. - 8.
-I have had prior involvement with Vista Gold Corp. on the property that is the subject of this Technical Report.
-My involvement has consisted of acting as the Qualified Person for previous Technical and Preliminary Economic Assessment Reports.
+I have not had prior involvement with Vista Gold Corp. on the property that is the subject of this Technical Report. - 9.
+I am not aware of any material fact or material change with respect to the subject matter of the Technical Report that is not reflected in the Technical Report, the omission to disclose which makes the Technical Report misleading.

-- 9. I am not aware of any material fact or material change with respect to the subject matter of the Technical Report that is not reflected in the Technical Report, the omission to disclose which makes the Technical Report misleading. - 10.
-I do not hold, nor do I expect to receive, any securities or any other interest in any corporate entity, private or public, with interests in the properties that are the subject of this report or in the properties themselves, nor do I have any business relationship with any such entity apart from a professional consulting relationship with the issuer, nor to the best of my knowledge do I have any interest in any securities of any corporate entity with property within a 2-km distance of any of the subject properties. - 11.
+- 10. I do not hold, nor do I expect to receive, any securities or any other interest in any corporate entity, private or public, with interests in the properties that are the subject of this report or in the properties themselves, nor do I have any business relationship with any such entity apart from a professional consulting relationship with the issuer, nor to the best of my knowledge do I have any interest in any securities of any corporate entity with property within a 2-km distance of any of the subject properties. - 11.
 I have read National Instrument 43-101 and Form 43-101F, and the Technical Report has been prepared in compliance with that instrument and form. - 12.
 I consent to the filing of the Technical Report with any stock exchanges or other regulatory authority and any publication by them, including electronic publication in the public company files on the websites accessible by the public, of the Technical Report.

-Dated this 11th Day of June, 2009.
+Dated this 27th Day of February, 2009.